 2. Dried Plums (Prunes)

 Did you immediately think “laxative”?
 That’s what I think of when I think of prunes.
 Dried plums, however, have the highest iron content of all fruit – 1 cup can have 4-6 mg of iron and 1 cup of prune juice has roughly 10 mg of iron.
-Iron is important in pregnancy; a nutrient instrumental in helping the body create red blood cells and prevent anemia.
-They are also high in vitamin A, niacin, potassium, phosphorous, and contain some calcium, magnesium and copper.
+Iron is important in pregnancy; it is a nutrient instrumental in helping the body create red blood cells and prevent anemia.
+They are also high in vitamin A, niacin, potassium, phosphorous, and contain some calcium, magnesium, and copper.

 Yes, it is true, dried plums are also an easy way to remedy constipation, a very common pregnancy symptom.
 Tip: soak dried plums to rehydrate them… this makes their laxative effect a bit faster acting.